sinoru/STwitter/README.md

 # STwitter #

-STwitter is a Twitter Frameworks for iOS.
-It support iOS Integrated Twitter SSO too. and It offers User Streaming API.
+STwitter is a Twitter Frameworks for iOS / OS X. It support iOS Integrated Twitter SSO too. and It offers User Streaming API.

 ========

 ### Usage ###

 Place anywhere and drag STwitter.xcodeproj in to your project.
-It needs SBJson Framework to support iOS 4.
+It needs SBJson Framework to support iOS 4 / OS X.

 Library documents will be available later.